 [75:16-19] Do not move your tongue to hasten it.
 It is we who will collect it into Quran.
 Once we recite it, you shall follow such a Quran.
 Then it is we who will explain it.

 Note: Muhammad was forbidden from explaining the Quran in advance when it was being revealed to him while Quran has answers of any of our questions and concerns.

 Muhammad’s religious practices

 We know that all the religious rites that we practice today revealed through prophet Ibrahim existed at the time when the Quran was revealed as God has preserved those rites through practices of people generation after generation.
-However, when Muhammad had been blessed with the Quran, God found him astray but guided him and commanded him to follow the religion of prophet Ibrahim, and he had done that being one of His chosen servants:
+However, when Muhammad had been blessed with the Quran, God found him astray but guided him and commanded him to preach and follow the religion of prophet Ibrahim, and he had done that being one of His chosen servants:

 [4:125] Who is better guided in his religion than one who submits totally to God, leads a righteous life, according to the creed of Abraham: monotheism?
 God has chosen Abraham as a beloved friend.